Launchpad-Incubator/aidan-rc-car/README.md

 6. If you do, open Terminal.
 7. Type `cd .\Downloads\`
 8. Type `python control_rc_car.py`
-9. Control your RC Car!
+9. Control your RC Car using WASD!

 # Contributors 👥